Regional DMS Program Director Deborah Szigeti presents at IFSER Educator’s Summit

 July 29, 2018, All locations – Debbie Szigeti has always identified herself as a teacher.
 She taught 4th grade in New Jersey for years, until budget cuts eliminated her position.
 Looking for a new career, she chose diagnostic medical sonography (DMS).

 “My oldest son contracted viral hepatitis when he was 7,” she recalls.
 “That’s when I realized ultrasound is used for so much more than babies.”

 After completing the DMS program in 2011, she earned registries in Abdomen, OB/GYN, Breast, Pediatrics and RVT, in addition to her BS in Education and BA in Organizational Management.
-She worked in hospitals in NJ and VT, before the itch to teach returned.
+She worked in clinics in Philadelphia and Charleston, SC, before the itch to teach returned.

 In 2014, Debbie started teaching DMS for AI online as part of the faculty and has taught all the DMS courses.
 She is now Director of Education and Regional DMS Director, and uses her teaching skills to train other DMS educators worldwide.

 She recently presented at the annual International Foundation for Sonography Education and Research (IFSER) Educator’s Summit.
 “I was asked to share innovative ways to teach ultrasound skills – such as scanning a fish in a plastic bag to simulate scanning a fetus in utero.
 Both of them NEVER stop moving!”

 Other ideas she shared include hanging a sheet between the student and the patient to conduct “blind” scans, drawing veins on living “cadavers” with dry erase markers, and creating “pathologies” to scan using readily available materials like gelatin and blueberries.

 Her teaching philosophy is inspired by Benjamin Franklin, who said, “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”